-- Robe/Pajamas – I’m excited to wear this robe! \\ I only ended up wearing the robe for our photos in the hospital but did wear the pajamas to sleep each night.
+- Robe/Pajamas – I only ended up wearing the robe for our photos in the hospital with Collins but did wear the pajamas to sleep each night.
 Highly suggest something with buttons if you plan to breastfeed.

-- 2 pair loose pants – the softest pants ever \\ I wish I had an extra pair of pants – joggers are ideal.
-I was really cold so I preferred wearing pants once we got settled in our room
+- 2 pair loose pants – the softest pants ever – I wish I had an extra pair of pants – joggers are ideal.
+I was really cold so I preferred wearing pants once we got settled in our room – similar joggers – another option

-- 2 nursing tops – Just ordered this cami \ \ I didn’t wear any camis in the hospital.
+- 2 nursing tops – this cami and this one \\ I didn’t wear any camis in the hospital.
+HERE is my recent blog post on Nursing Friendly Tops.

 - 2 nursing bras – Purchased this bra \\ Really wish I would have had more nursing bras.
 Breastfeeding was a little messy for me to start so having a clean bra each day would have been ideal.

-- Go home outfit if different from above \\ I wore joggers, a tee and sweater with running shoes – you’ll want to be comfy!
+- Go home outfit if different from above \\ I wore joggers, a tee and sweater with running shoes with Collins.
+I’m planning on wearing a maxi dress this time around since it summer weather – you’ll want to be comfy!

 - Nursing pads \\ Used these every day in the hospital.